 - Bulge bodywork (typically fiberglass) to clear widened suspension components and tires

 - Recessed front and rear bumpers for improved approach and departure angles

 It’s typically a truck or a buggy modified for high-speed off-road racing and used by racers to pre run (test run) the course before competitions, without the risk of damaging the main race vehicle.
 A prerunner is usually similar to a race vehicle, but more simple in terms of performance and construction.
 Off-road racing vehicles greatly vary in forms and shapes, and so are the pre runners.

 To learn the course, get familiar with the road conditions, and find the best route to the checkpoint, racers pre-run it.
-Better they know the track, higher are the chances to win the race.
-Depending on the type of competitions, pre-running the course takes from two up to seven days.
+The better they know the track, the higher are the chances to win the race.
+Depending on the type of competition, pre-running the course takes from two up to seven days.

 A truck for pre-running must be capable of tackling the racecourse, but not necessarily have all the advancements of a trophy truck.
 They are usually equipped with a long-travel suspension, full-cage, oversized wheels (including the spare), and other recovery gear.